Can you tell me about your program, including how many candidates will be accepted into next year’s residency class?

 What elective rotation opportunities are available?

-The resident may choose 1-2 additional experiences such as Hematology Consult Service, Palliative Care, Acute Pain Service, Adolescent and Young adult (AYA) Program, Oncology Administration, and Oncology Informatics.
-Residents will also be encouraged to become involved with the Knight Cancer Institute Clinical Research Committee, the Portland area Citywide Residency Conference, and local camps for patients with cancer and their family members.
+The resident may choose 1-2 additional experiences such as Pediatric Hematology/Oncology/BMT clinic, Palliative Care, Acute Pain Service, Adolescent and Young Adult (AYA) Program, and formal precepting of students/residents.
+Residents will also be encouraged to become involved with the Knight Cancer Institute Clinical Research Committee and the Portland area Citywide Residency Conference.

 How are residents evaluated?